Your shopping cart is empty.

 The consequence of oppression and abuse are the same on an individual level as on the societal and the environmental.
 The dominator’s control over powerlessness, erasure of identity, attack on memory and silencing of speech and thought by physical, emotional and psychological pain and manipulation result in severe, traumatic injury of mind, body and soul.
 This traumatized relationship with ourselves is reflected in our conception and our treatment of the earth and all that is a part of it.

-Through understanding the process of erasure and finding ways to experience peace and awareness, rather than fear and distortion, I learn to stay present in a life that has been under constant threat and attack.
-Photographing my experience in a practice of non-attachment, the forms reveal the hidden truths of my experience.
+Through understanding the process of erasure and finding ways to experience peace and awareness, rather than fear and distortion, I have learned to stay present in a life that has been under constant threat and attack.
+Photographing in a practice of non-attachment, the forms reveal the hidden truths of my journey.
 Healing occurs of absolute necessity.
 Creating space for where one is without trying to change (or distract from) the experience is essential to a true traveler's journey through suffering.